 Plates and Bowls

 Any camping must have list must also have mugs for those morning cuppas.
 Again make sure there is one for everyone in the group and that they are not breakable.
 Mugs made from enamel are best for keeping your cuppa nice and warm.
+Everyone raves about these from Yeti – but they are expensive!

 Large Serving Bowls, Plates and Trays

-Make sure you bring along something to serve all the food – this will really depend upon what you plan on cooking.
+Other camping basics include something to serve all the food – this will really depend upon what you plan on cooking.
 I recommend looking for a couple of collapsible bowls like these to save on space.

 Bring along at least one cutting board.